 Reserve email for the most important and lengthy messages.
 Usually, email is best for sharing critical documents like job applications, contracts, insurance policies etc. Sometimes email can also be better than a phone call if you want to keep record of what was agreed upon.
 Human memory is fragile, and two people may remember different things from the same phone call.
 Having the written documentation available makes things less ambiguous.

 4. Treat Drivers with Respect and Build Trust

 This one cannot be overstated.
-None of your communication strategies and methods are going to work if drivers don’t feel that you’re treating you with respect.
+None of your communication strategies and methods are going to work if drivers don’t feel that you’re treating them with respect.

-It sounds like a no-brainer, yet this is one of the biggest complaints which drivers have—management doesn’t treat them with respect.
+It sounds like a no-brainer, yet this is one of the biggest complaints that drivers have—management doesn’t treat them with respect.

-Even if you’re interacting with drivers who have been with your fleet for ages, you should always speak to them as if it’s that very first time.
+Even if you’re interacting with drivers who have been with your fleet for years, you should always speak to them as if it’s that very first time.

-Don’t lose your companies strongest marketing asset!
-Treat drivers with respect and build trust over the years through good communication with drivers, and the payoffs will be enormous.
+Treat drivers with respect, build trust over the years through good communication, and the payoffs for your carrier will be enormous.